DordStream/DordStream-/README.md

 DordStream is a framework that shares aspects of Web Applications Framework (WAF) and Content Management System (CMS).

-A framework is a system that facilitates the use of reusable components and supporting structure for building a software i.e. foundation for developing a software.
+What is Framework:  A framework is a system that facilitates the use of reusable components and supporting structure for building a software i.e. foundation for developing a software.

-A content management system (CMS) is a system used to manage the content of a website and reusing a code library (Themes).
+What is content management system:  A content management system (CMS) is a system used to manage the content of a website and reusing a code library (Themes).
 Typically, a CMS consists of two elements:
 1. The Content Management Application (CMA) and
 2. The Content Delivery Application (CDA).